theislab/cellrank/docs/source/api.rst

-CellRank offers two possibilities to interact with its core functionality: either directly through the :class:`cellrank.tl.MarkovChain` and :class:`cellrank.tl.kernels.Kernel` classes, or through the high level functions :func:`cellrank.tl.root_final` and :func:`cellrank.tl.lineages`.
+CellRank offers two possibilities to interact with its core functionality: either directly through the :class:`cellrank.tl.MarkovChain` and :class:`cellrank.tl.kernels.Kernel` classes, or through the high level functions :func:`cellrank.tl.find_final`, :func:`cellrank.tl.find_root` and :func:`cellrank.tl.lineages`.
 The former option offers full control whereas the latter is simpler to handle for new users.

 Additionally, there is a set of plotting functions which can be used, no matter which interface was chosen to uncover the start-/endpoints and lineages.
 See our